mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 Previously awaiting of QB instance was a no-op.
 In v5, QB is promise-like interface, so we can await it.
 More about this in [Awaiting the QueryBuilder](./query-builder.md#awaiting-the-querybuilder) section.

+## `UnitOfWork.getScheduledCollectionDeletions()` has been removed

+Previously scheduled collection deletions were used for a hack when removing 1:m collection via orphan removal might require early deletes - in case we were adding the same entity (but different instance), so with same PK - inserting it in the same unit would cause unique constraint failures.

+Also `IDatabaseDriver.clearCollection()` method is no longer present in the driver API.